Search element - Quick search bar

 • If there are a lot of poos which are explosive, green and/ or frothy, this may indicate lactose overload which is a result of an oversupply.

-• If your baby appears in pain, has wind/colic in the bowel and has bowel motions with mucus and/or blood in them, this may be a sign of food intolerance or allergy.
+• If your baby often appears in pain with wind in the bowel and has poos with mucus and/or blood in them, this may be a sign of food intolerance or allergy.

 If you are concerned about the appearance or smell of your baby’s bowel motions, it can be reassuring to check with your doctor.